briansworth/dev/_posts/2019-4-28-PowerShell-New-VMFromTemplate.md

   Settings like Processor Count, Memory, and VM Generation are generally the same across the board, but there will be circumstances where I want to modify these defaults.
+  Putting these settings as parameters should work nicely.
 </p>